tim-degroot/abm/README.md

 ## Overview

-This repository contains an agent-based model (ABM) of the UK housing market built using MESA.
+This repository contains an agent-based model (ABM) of the housing market built using MESA.
 It aims to investigate the role of three different types of owners: owner-occupiers, private landlords, and institutions.

 > **Core Research Question:** Can a model of boundedly rational, utility-maximising agents with heterogeneous financing, valuation, and information structures reproduce the dynamics typically attributed to behavioural housing ABMs, while providing a structural explanation of who sets prices and why?